-I’ve somehow never been to It’s Only Natural, a now 100% vegan restaurant on Main Street, but I’ve only heard good things about it.
+It’s Only Natural (ION) is a 100% vegan restaurant on Main Street, and as a non-vegan, I can confidently say that it’s worth a visit no matter what your diet.
 Its menu boasts an impressive selection of creative vegetarian dishes, using plenty of locally-sourced ingredients.
 It’s on the pricey side, but it’s an enticing alternative to your WesWings seitan burger or the Usdan vegan station.
 You should also check out the It’s Only Natural Market, a health food supermarket across the street from the restaurant’s new location.
 Both the restaurant and market accept Middletown Cash, too!

 Neon Deli: Deli, $